TD-Community/NetHookTD/README.md

 - **CopyBuild.bat**

 (make sure the TD sample is not opened in TD IDE or is running, The dlls may be loaded and in use)

 Open the sample in TD IDE and run.

 NetHookTD has implemented 4 example hooks and each has 3 variants.
 Just press the corresponding buttons on the form to execute implemented tests.

-Enhance the sample when you implemented your own hooks accordingly.
+Enhance the sample when you added your own hooks accordingly.

 ## TD Community Forum
-Join the TD Community Forum for everything related to Gupta Team Developer for related questions, answers and info.
-Also for this NetHookTD project
+Join the TD Community Forum for everything related to Gupta Team Developer for questions, answers and info.

 https://forum.tdcommunity.net

 If you like this project and want to enhance/improve it please do so.
 Any help is appreciated.
-Changes to this project can be done by pull requests.
+Changes to this project can be done by pull request.
 Like to be an official contributor, contact me to be added as contributor of this project.

 Find me as Dave Rabelink on the forum mentioned above.